 Which cities have full-tournament fan festival windows?

-Mexico City, Vancouver, and Philadelphia have confirmed public windows from June 11, 2026 to July 19, 2026.
+Mexico City, Vancouver, Philadelphia, and Toronto all have confirmed public windows from June 11, 2026 to July 19, 2026.
+Dallas runs across 34 matchdays through July 19.
+These cities give neutral fans the longest runway for watch parties and public events.

 Should fans book travel around the fan festival or the stadium ticket?